botherder/pcqf/README.md

 ## Encryption & Potential Threats

-It might be the case that carrying the acquisitions unencrypted might expose yourself, and even more so those you acquired data from, to significant risk.
+Carrying the Snoopdigg acquisitions on an unencrypted drive might expose yourself, and even more so those you acquired data from, to significant risk.
 For example, you might be stopped at a problematic border and your Snoopdigg drive could be seized.
-The raw data might not only expose the purpose of your trip, but it will also likely contain very sensitive data (particularly in the memory image, which could contain usernames & passwords, browsing history, and more).
+The raw data might not only expose the purpose of your trip, but it will also likely contain very sensitive data (in the memory image, for example, one could find usernames & passwords, browsing history, and more).

-Ideally you would have the drive fully encrypted, but because of practicality that might not be possible.
-You could also consider placing Snoopdigg inside a [VeraCrypt](https://www.veracrypt.fr/) and carry with it a copy of VeraCrypt to mount it.
-However, this might be used to force you to unlock and mount it.
+Ideally you should have the drive fully encrypted, but that might not always be possible.
+You could also consider placing Snoopdigg inside a [VeraCrypt](https://www.veracrypt.fr/) container and carry with it a copy of VeraCrypt to mount it.
+However, VeraCrypt containers are typically protected only by a password, which you might be forced to provide.

 Alternatively, Snoopdigg allows to encrypt each acquisition with a provided PGP public key.
-Preferably, this public key belongs to a keyset for which you don't possess or don't carry the private key.
+Preferably, this public key belongs to a keypair for which you don't possess, or at least carry, the private key.
+In this way, you would not be capable of decrypting the acquisitions data even under duress.

 If you place a file called `public.asc` in the same folder as the Snoopdigg executable, Snoopdigg will automatically attempt to compress and encrypt each